Can you imagine wining the lottery?

-Here’s the biggest secret of them all – playing the lottery is pure gambling – nothing more, nothing less.
+Here’s the biggest secret of all: playing the lottery is gambling, nothing more, nothing less.

 Sure, there might be a few helpful lottery tips within the guide, but certainly, nothing you can’t find for free with a quick Google search.

-Richard tells people promoting Richard’s Lottery Secrets they can make more than $250 per customer.
+Richard tells affiliates promoting Richard’s Lottery Secrets they can make more than $250 per customer:

-Once they’ve got your email address they’ll be pushing a lottery software system and yet more lottery courses onto you – so watch out for that.
+Once they’ve got your email address they’ll be pushing more lottery software systems and courses onto you – so watch out for that.

-Remember all those promises in the sales video they gave you about helping you win the lottery?
+Remember all those promises the sales video gave you about helping you win the lottery?

 It turns out this is simply untrue.

 Check out the legal disclaimer at the bottom of their website and you’ll see these tips will make absolutely no difference to your chances of winning:

 I wouldn’t say Richard’s Lottery Secrets is an outright scam because there may be a few helpful tidbits of information you can get from it.